MoonWalker440/Music-Megathread/README.md

 - [Navidrome](https://github.com/navidrome/navidrome) - Navidrome is an open source web-based music collection server and streamer.
 It gives you freedom to listen to your music collection from any browser or mobile device.
 It's like your personal Spotify !

 - [Tempo](https://github.com/CappielloAntonio/tempo) - An open source and lightweight music client for Subsonic, designed and built natively for Android

+- [Supersonic](https://github.com/dweymouth/supersonic) - A lightweight and full-featured desktop music client for Jellyfin and Subsonic-compatible servers

 - [Funkwhale](https://play.google.com/store/apps/details?id=audio.funkwhale.ffa) - Access your personal music collection from anywhere.
 Funkwhale supports advanced sharing features to promote Freely licensed content